rhdtownsend/gyre/doc/source/appendices/comp-ptrope.rst

 Composite Polytropes
 ********************

-Composite polytropes are an extension of standard :wiki:`polytrope` models for stellar structure, to allow for discontinuities in the density :math:`\rho` and/or the polytropic index :math:`n`.
+Composite polytropes are an extension of standard :wiki:`polytrope <Polytrope>` models for stellar structure, to allow for discontinuities in the density :math:`\rho` and/or the polytropic index :math:`n`.
 This appendix lays out the mathematical formalism\ [#formalism]_